Leadership Skill Sets

 Creating a Paper Trail

 Creating a paper trail is imperative to making your organization run smoothly and effectively.
 Student organizations should keep copies of all important documents on file.
 These include, but are not limited to, agreements, financial records, pertinent emails, copies of past publicity, and the organization's constitution/mission statement.
 By maintaining this paper trail, your organization will avoid many potential issues and complications.
-Additionally, it allows you and other members to back up your words with documentation and allow future leadership to resume where you left off and keep your organization running in a strong and efficient manner.
+Additionally, it allows you and other members to back up your words with documentation and allow future leaders to resume where you left off and keep your organization running in a strong and efficient manner.

 Transitions are experienced by all organizations and are often a crucial factor in determining whether an organization either falls apart or survives and thrives.
 Listed below are a few tips intended to facilitate and ease the transition process.